 We balance the need for cost effective, feasible designs to meet the functional requirements of the Building Regulations and Fire Service with the need to achieve the architectural integrity of the building.
 Working pro-actively with the design team we are the direct point of contact for Building Control, Fire Officers and any specialist sub-contractors for fire to ensure that the Building Regulations process runs smoothly, preventing delays in the project schedule and associated costs.

-We use our skills and expertise to deliver value engineering.
-Our innovative approach can enable cost savings and more usable space, whilst always ensuring fire safety.
+We use our skills and expertise to deliver benefits such as, maintaining the architectural integrity and enabling more usable space, whilst always ensuring fire safety.

-CFD modelling is invaluable for large or more complex schemes and often provides the evidence to quantify and substantiate that an innovative design is safe for the occupants in the event of fire.
+CFD modelling is invaluable for larger or more complex schemes and often provides the evidence to quantify and substantiate that an innovative design is safe for the occupants in the event of fire.

 Using advanced technology, a virtual model of a building is created and trial fire designs are undertaken to observe 'worse case' fire scenarios by assessing the temperature of fire and movement of smoke, time available to escape and/ or the thermal radiation for external fire spread (modelling the external facades of the building as radiating panels and measuring the radiation).
 Data is analysed to assess issues such as, external fire spread, extended travel distances, single means of escape, open atriums, exit width restrictions and tenability of escape routes and whether the proposed design meets the requirements of the Building Regulations for fire safety.
 CFD has shown some of our fire designs to be safer than a code compliant design.

 Achieving Building Regulations is rarely the end of a Fire Engineers' involvement in a project for a number of reasons.
 Innovation Fire Engineering can still provide invaluable expertise post building regulations approval by seeing that the fire design is interpreted correctly to preserve fire safety and also prevent additional costs from the active and passive fire safety systems.